SliceOSM/api/README.md

 # sliceosm-api

-A lightweight web server for submitting jobs to an OSM Express database.
+A lightweight web server for submitting extract tasks to an OSM Express database.

 ## Usage